Roger B. Wilson: Governor of Missouri

 Wilson initially was seen as a strong potential candidate to run for Governor in 2000.
 However, owing to being significantly outraised by State Treasurer Bob Holden, and wanting to spend more time with his family, Wilson opted not run for Governor.
 A year later, he declined to run for re-election to Lt.
 Governor.

-In October 2000, on his way to a campaign event for U.S. Senate, Governor Mel Carnahan died in an airplane crash.
+In October 2000, on his way to a campaign event for U.S. Senate, term-limited Governor Mel Carnahan died in an airplane crash.
 Wilson, who was in St. Louis preparing for an event the next day, was immediately rushed back to the state's capital by state police to serve as acting governor.
 He was officially sworn in as Governor two days later after Carnahan's death was confirmed by authorities.
-Wilson served as governor until the end of Carnahan's unfinished term in 2001.
+Wilson served as governor until the end of Carnahan's final three months of the term in 2001.
 Following Governor Carnahan's posthumous election to the U.S. Senate, Wilson appointed his widow Jean Carnahan to serve in his place.